A+| A| A-|

 Cement - North India

-Your Directors have pleasure in presenting Twenty-Third Annual Report of the Company together with the Audited Standalone & Consolidated Balance Sheet as at March 31, 2024 and the Statement of Profit & Loss for the year ended on that date.
+Your Directors have pleasure in presenting Twenty-fourth (24 th ) Annual Report of the Company together with the Audited Standalone & Consolidated Balance Sheet as at March 31, 2025 and the Statement of Profit & Loss for the year ended on that date.

 FINANCIAL PERFORMANCE